-Information may be provided in combination with "standardised icons" which are to be published by the Commission.
+Information may be provided in combination with "standardized icons" that are to be published by the Commission.

-Also, the point at/timescale within which the information must be provided to individuals is specified and varies depending on whether personal data is obtained directly from the individual or not.
+Also, the timeframe within which the information must be provided to individuals is specified and varies depending on whether personal data is obtained directly from the individual or not.